 - Making a whole cabinet a milk-free zone provides a space to include pots, pans, toaster, cups, cutting boards, knives, etc.

-Tip: if you have duplicates and have designated these as “milk-free equipment.”
+Tip: if you have duplicates you can designate the extras as “milk-free equipment.”

 - If utensils have been washed thoroughly in warm, soapy water, then you don’t need to have a second set.